 For legal reasons, you also can’t actually buy cannabis from a club.
 Instead, by joining a club, you become part of a group that grows and disperses marijuana among its members.
 This means that you don’t pay for the marijuana itself but for the costs of growing and maintaining the plants as well as the club facilities.

-It is important to realise that the sale of cannabis is strictly prohibited.
-The cultivation in the social clubs takes place on behalf of its members, and the members contribute money to cover the expenses of the process.
-A sale, on the contrary, is a criminal offence.
+The crucial point here is that selling cannabis is strictly prohibited.
+In fact, it is a criminal offence.
+So, to get around this, the cultivation of cannabis in social clubs takes place on behalf of its members and the members get the cannabis for free.
+They only pay to cover the expenses of the growing process.

 Why Spain won’t legalise marijuana in the near future